hackhitchin/ledpanel-python-sample/README.md

 Requires Micropython installed on an RP2040 (eg, Raspberry Pi Pico).
 The display panel should be connected as follows:

-* A1	GPIO 20
+* A1	GPIO 8
-* A2	GPIO 21
+* A2	GPIO 9
-* D1	GPIO 14
+* D1	GPIO 0
-* D2	GPIO 15
+* D2	GPIO 1
-* OE	GPIO 27
+* LAT	GPIO 10
-* LAT	GPIO 28
+* OE	GPIO 11
-* CLK	GPIO 19
+* CLK	GPIO 12

-These pins correspond to the temperature display panel in the Hackspace.
+These pins correspond to the board built by Luis.
 They can be changed to suit your panel connection.
 The only restriction is that D1 and D2 must be on adjacent GPIO pins